DalerAsrorov/componofy/docs/UserStory.md

 * The user can delete any track from the list by unselecting checkmark.
 * The user can unselect specific tracks from the playlist - delete.
 * The user can preview track if it is available.
+* The user can set new playlist as `public` or `private`
+* The user can new playlist's cover image.
+* The user can see the status of merging process.